St. Paul Family Use Sleuth Skills To Find Missing Show Dog In Stolen Van

 They wrapped Jasper in a blanket and gave him food and water.

 “I just screamed to her ‘He’s alive!’
-And she lost it, and I lost it, and I’m balling and she’s crying.
+And she lost it, and I lost it, and I’m bawling and she’s crying.
 And it was just like so crazy,” Tara Wintz said.

 The Wintz family has two dogs of their own.
 They understand that bond, and the need to help others these days.